About

 Experience

 Working with SCARP and Electrical and Computer Engineering to use large language models (LLMs) to analyze public records from Vancouver's housing development approval process.
-The work bridges AI and social science to address Canada's housing crisis and develop scalable, ethical AI tools for urban planning research.
+The work bridges AI and social science to address Canada's housing crisis.
+Supervised by Dr. Julia Harten and Dr. Christos Thrampoulidis

 Unpacking AI 🎨